YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Do You Need ECG or Chest Imaging Before FUE?

-Not every healthy person needs an ECG or chest imaging before FUE.
-These tests are useful when the result can change a real decision, such as timing, medication planning, cardiology or chest review, sedation choice, or postponing an elective operation.
+No. I do not ask every healthy FUE patient to get an ECG or chest imaging.
+I use these tests when the result could change timing, medication planning, cardiology or chest review, sedation choice, or whether an elective operation should wait.

 If you have chest symptoms, fainting, a stent, unstable blood pressure, breathing problems, relevant medication, planned sedation, or an old abnormal result, the same tests may become important.
-The useful question is whether the result changes the plan, not whether a clinic can collect more paperwork.
+The question is not whether a clinic can collect more paperwork.
+The question is whether the result changes the surgical plan.

 Testing route sorter